 Thrifty Moms Pay Their Household First

 You are a bill.
 A family savings plan is a bill.
 The most important bill.
-Even if it is only $20.00 per month pay yourself BEFORE any other bills.
-It will workout and in the end when the money is counted a year later that extra little bit may put the family one step closer to a vacation.
+Money per month added into the budget to pay yourself BEFORE any other bills.
+When the money is counted later, that extra little bit may put the family one step closer to financial freedom.

 Buy Christmas and Birthday Gifts All Year